gosub-com/Zurfur/README.md

 `+`, `-`, `*`, `/`, `%`, and `in` are the only operators that may be individually
 defined.
-The `==` and `!=` operator may be defined together by implementing `static func Equals(a myType, b myType) bool`.
-All six comparison operators, `==`, `!=`, `<`, `<=`, `==`, `!=`, `>=`, and `>` can be implemented with just one function: `static func Compare(a myType, b myType) int`.
+The `==` and `!=` operator may be defined together by implementing `static fun Equals(a myType, b myType) bool`.
+All six comparison operators, `==`, `!=`, `<`, `<=`, `==`, `!=`, `>=`, and `>` can be implemented with just one function: `static fun Compare(a myType, b myType) int`.
 If both functions are defined, `Equals` is used for equality comparisons, and `Compare` is used for the others.